zagarsuren/visionaid-vqa/README.md

 # VisionAid-VQA: Inclusive Visual Question Answering Using Deep Learning and Multimodal Attention Mechanisms

-This Streamlit web application allows users to upload or capture an image, ask a question about it, and receive a **text and audio response** using advanced **Visual Question Answering (VQA)** models.
+This Streamlit web application allows users to upload or capture an image, ask a question about it, and receive **text and audio responses** using advanced **Visual Question Answering (VQA)** models.
 The system is designed for accessibility, especially supporting visually impaired users.

 ![img](assets/demo/home.jpeg)